sanlocoz/cross-section/README.md

 # cross-section
-This repository containing cross-section cut and fill calculations using Python programming language.
+This repository is containing cut and fill calculations for cross-section using Python programming language.
 This codes is made to calculate cut and fill volume in open channel planning.

 1. Input file is given in the folder that has prefix "input".